6 Types of Bar Charts and Bar Graphs: A Complete Guide

 6. Bar and Line Combo Chart

-A bar and line combo chart (also called a combination chart or dual-axis chart) overlays a line chart on top of a bar chart.
-The bars and the line typically measure different things on two separate y-axes.
+A bar and line combo chart, also known as a combination or dual-axis chart, layers a line chart directly on top of a bar chart.
+The two typically measure different things and sit on two separate y-axes, so you can watch two related metrics move together without building two separate charts.

 | Feature | Detail |